MicrosoftDocs/bot-docs/articles/bot-framework-troubleshooting-auth.md

 Now, follow these steps to connect to your bot in the cloud with security enabled:

-1. Make sure your bot is deployed and running
+1. Make sure your bot is deployed and running.
-2. Make sure ngrok.io is running
+2. Make sure ngrok.io is running.
-3. Open the channel emulator
+3. Open the channel emulator.
 4. Copy the ngrok.io URL (or similarly internet-accessible Emulator URL) and paste it into the Emulator field labeled "Emulator Url."
 5. Enter your bot's cloud endpoint into the Channel Emulator field labeled "Bot Url."
 6. Enter your bot's Microsoft App Id into the field labeled Microsoft App Id.